anesskap12/US_BabyNames_1880_2010/README.md

 names = pd.concat(pieces, ignore_index=True)
 ```

-.2 i then add a column to indicate the percentage of the each name relative to the total population names but i don't want a global percentage that dosent take account of the year and the sex
-  so i parse in a function to calculate the percentage in regards of the year and the sex, after this a sanity check is done to ensure that the sum of props is equal to one,
+.2  i then add a column to indicate the percentage of the each name relative to the total population names but i don't want a global percentage that dosent take       account of the year and the sex so i parse in a function to calculate the percentage in regards of the year and the sex,fter this a sanity check is done to        ensure that the sum of props is equal to one,
   ```python
 def add_prop(group):
   group["prop"] = group["births"] / group["births"].sum()